pgrugwiro/dataful-blog/_posts/2020-11-12-london-bike-share.md

 Now that we know that there were 10,500,357 bike rentals in 2018, what else can we learn from this dataset?
 -	How many times was each bike rented in 2018?
 -	What was the average duration of a rental in 2018?
--	What was the average daily idle time for each bike?
+-	What was the average daily idle time for each bike in 2018?
 -	What are the most commonly used pick up and drop off locations?
 -	What are the popular months for bike rentals?
 -	Does the weather affect the number of bikes rented?